Donald Trump May Have Dementia, Psychologist Says, Noting That Trump’s ‘Cognitive Deficits Seem Worse’

 A recent series of bizarre gaffes and weird misstatements — such as falsely insisting that his father was born in Germany rather than in New York City, as CNN recounted — have led to new questions about Donald Trump and his mental ability to perform the duties of his office effectively.

-In fact, psychologist John Gartner suggested in a Tuesday op-ed published by USA Today, Trump may now be suffering from cognitive difficulties caused by dementia, and that Trump’s “cognitive deficits seem worse” than one year ago.
+In fact, psychologist John Gartner suggested in a Tuesday op-ed published by USA Today, Trump may now be suffering from cognitive difficulties caused by dementia and that Trump’s “cognitive deficits seem worse” than one year ago.

 Dementia is not a specific disease, though it is most frequently caused by the onset of Alzheimer’s disease, according to The Mayo Clinic.
-Instead, dementia is the label given to a set of symptoms that indicate cognitive decline, including memory loss, difficulty communicating or “finding words,” difficulty with planning and organizing, and similar symptoms.
+Instead, dementia is the label given to a set of symptoms that indicate a cognitive decline, including memory loss, difficulty communicating or “finding words,” difficulty with planning and organizing, and similar symptoms.

 “If Donald Trump were your father, you would run, not walk, to a neurologist for an evaluation of his cognitive health,” write Gartner, in his USA Today op-ed.

 “You don’t have to be a doctor to see something is very wrong.”

 In addition to the misstatement about his father’s birthplace, Trump has had other unsettling slip-ups recently.
-In March, during public meeting with Apple Computer CEO Tim Cook, Trump referred to Cook as “Tim Apple,” and later refused to admit that he had simply misspoken, insisting that he deliberately mangled Cook’s name “to save time and words,” according to CNBC.
+In March, during a public meeting with Apple Computer CEO Tim Cook, Trump referred to Cook as “Tim Apple,” and later refused to admit that he had simply misspoken, insisting that he deliberately mangled Cook’s name “to save time and words,” according to CNBC.

 “That was real cognitive slippage,” Gartner said, in an interview with The Huffington Post.
 “And then he tried to cover for it.”